-In your comments you agreed to the draft decision.
-ECHA took your comments into account and did not amend the request.
+ECHA took into account your comments and did not amend the request.

 ECHA notified the draft decision to the competent authorities of the Member States for proposals for amendment.

 As no amendments were proposed, ECHA adopted the decision under Article 51(3) of REACH.